tibor19/Azure-Storage-Action/README.md

 ## Dependencies on other Github Actions

 * [Checkout](https://github.com/actions/checkout) Checkout your Git repository content into Github Actions agent.
-* [Setup DotNet](https://github.com/actions/setup-dotnet) Sets up a dotnet environment by optionally downloading and caching a version of dotnet by SDK version and adding to PATH .

 ## Create Azure Storage Account and deploy static website using GitHub Actions
 1. Follow the tutorial [Azure Storage Account](https://docs.microsoft.com/es-es/learn/modules/create-azure-storage-account/5-exercise-create-a-storage-account))